bugzyz/6.824-ads-labs/README.md

 the 6.824 labs
 This is my answer of 6.824
-As a greenhand of the ads-lab, i also read the code from https://github.com/WenbinZhu/MIT-6.824-labs
+As a greenhand of the ads-lab, I also read the code from https://github.com/WenbinZhu/MIT-6.824-labs
 The code from Wenbinzhu is clear and easy to understand.
 I added some comments in my version so that it would be easy to understand how the implementation works.